 To apply a material to an object, drag the material’s thumbnail from the Material Manager and drop it onto the desired object in the Object Manager or viewport.
 If you drop a material onto a Texture tag, this material replaces the previous one.

 If instead you drop a material onto an object name or onto an object in the viewport, a new Texture tag is created.
 An object may have multiple Texture tags, in which case the textures are layered one on top of the other.
 The right-most Texture tag in the Object Manager is the top layer.
+Of course the Node Materials also offer numerous possibilities for stcking effects in layers (in doing so, multiple materials do not have to be assigned to the material - this can be done using a single Node Material.

 In addition to any materials that are active, you can also select materials.
 The names of selected materials are displayed in red.
 The Material Manager’s commands operate on the selected materials only.

 To edit a material, double-click its thumbnail.
-This opens the Material Editor window, which has its own preview picture.
+This opens the Material Preview window, which has its own preview picture.
 You can also edit the selected materials in the Attribute Manager.
 You can access many of the commands for materials via the context menu.
 To access this menu, right-click (Windows) or Command + click (Mac OS) a thumbnail.
 To delete a material, click its thumbnail and press Backspace or Delete.

 Even after deleting a material, the mapping data for the Texture tag is preserved.